JosefJ/GMevents/events/UTXO.22/readme.md

 synopsis:
   - UTXO.22 is an open community organised conference focused on cryptocurrencies and blockchain, which aims to be the biggest conference of its kind in the Czech republic.
     It is a two-day conference which combines fresh crypto topics without focusing on one particular blockchain.
   - The conference will offer more than 100 hours of talks and workshops.
 Thanks to the rich programme the conference can offer content both to the general public and advanced users.
+Please note that most of the conference talks are held in Czech and the conference is not intended for english speakers.

 # The date should be in the format year-month-day (ISO 8601).
 # Example: 2018-02-28